 They lack chlorophyll but synthesize various other coloured pigments.

-Carotenoid pigments are responsible for different colours like yellow, orange and red colour imparted to fruits, flowers, old leaves, roots, etc.
+Carotenoid pigments are responsible for different colors like yellow, orange and red color imparted to fruits, flowers, old leaves, roots, etc.

 Chromoplasts may develop from green chloroplasts.
 Chlorophyll and thylakoid membranes disappear and carotenoids are accumulated, e.g. during ripening of fruits.

 The transition of chloroplasts to chromoplasts is much evident in fruit ripening.
 There is an extensive synthesis of carotenoids.
 Thus, chlorophyll and thylakoids are degraded.